Bioethics and Animal Welfare

 As a requirement, certain results from animal studies must be reported before the medicinal authority can grant a permission to forward a new investigational medicine to tests in humans, i.e., into clinical study phases.
 Animal studies are even required when the investigational substance is being developed for a treatment of animals.

 Orion is committed to the responsible use of animals.
 The welfare of the research animals is our top priority.
-We only use animals when it is necessary and unavoidable: to help scientists bridge the gap between the theories developed in the test tube and the research results required for introducing a new treatment to the patient.
+We only use animals when it is necessary and unavoidable: to help scientists to bridge the gap between the theories developed in the test tube and the research results required for introducing a new treatment to the patient.

 In all our nonclinical work we apply the 3Rs principles – Replacement, Reduction, Refinement.
 The purpose of these principles is to minimise the use of research animals and promote the development of alternative methods, thereby contributing to ethically better science.

-Replacement means methods, strategies or approaches which do not involve the use of live animals.
+Replacement means methods, strategies or approaches that do not involve the use of live animals.
 Tests in animals can be replaced through e.g. in vitro techniques using cells or tissues, or by using computerised models and “omics” technologies such as transcriptomics (gene expression analyses) or metabolomics (analyses on biochemical metabolites).

 Reduction covers approaches with which fewer animals can be used instead of traditional methods without compromising the reliability of the results.
 It includes better use of the information obtained from a single animal, thus limiting the use of additional animals.